-FAD projects may demonstrate the potential of ICT to provide data on oceanographic conditions at FADs.
-This would be beneficial for fishers, fisheries managers and Met Service validation of forecasts, and to facilitate 'now-casts' where urgent communication of presently prevailing conditions is crucial.
+The Magdalesa Smart FAD project demonstrated the potential of ICT to provide data on oceanographic conditions at FADs.
+This would be beneficial for fishers, fisheries managers and Met Service validation of forecasts.
 Future FAD projects should consider incorporating hydro-met sensors in order to serve FEWER as well as fish harvest.

-Currently the fishing industry is a rather passive participant in the DRM system and simply one of many audiences receiving warnings.
-If reducing risks from climate hazards is important to the fishing industry, then the national and local level cooperatives need to be proactive in supporting and developing FEWER, via the MOU and otherwise, through active leadership.
+Currently the fishing industry is a rather passive participant in the DRM system and simply an audience in the receipt of warnings.
+FEWER would benefit from a higher level of fisherfolk engagement in all aspects.
+If reducing risks from climate hazards is important to the fishing industry, then NAFCOOP and its local level members need to be proactive in supporting and developing FEWER, via the MOU and otherwise, through active leadership.